 Taken from ‘An Australian Heritage of Verse’ by Jim Haynes.
 Murray Hartlin is an Australian bush poet, author and entertainer.
 He likes a good yarn!
 Here is a link to his website.

-the skies proclaim the work of his hands.
+Psalm 19:1 The heavens declare the glory of God; the skies proclaim the work of his hands.

 Antithetical poetry is the opposite – it uses successive lines to say two different things, each relative to the same theme.
 You’ll not only find this in Psalms, but all over the Book of Proverbs, such as –

 But a crushed spirit dries up the bones.

 Synthetic Poetry uses successive lines to build to a point, systematically showing or convincing the reader.
 Here is an example from Psalm 139 verses 1-6 …

 O Lord, you have searched me and know me!